 Each mechsuit wraps half-way around their blue jumpsuits from behind, head to toe and wrist to wrist, like a white jointed turtle shell.
-Jules' mech wears a backpack stenciled with a biohazard logo.
 The mechs' headpieces cup around the back half of their skulls, with a flip-down transparent visor that covers the upper half of their faces.
 The electronics embedded in the glass flicker with video, messages, and data.

 The sisters cross an intersection into the next block where holograms of flying jetbikes, each shaped like a dragon, race above the street in an endless loop.
-Stretched across the buildings alongside them, a block-long electronic banner with scrolling purple text reads: Get your tickets now for The Game of Life.
+Stretched across the buildings alongside them, a block-long electronic banner with scrolling purple text reads: Get your tickets now for The Game of Life!

-Kendra glances at the banner.
-If I can catch some luck tonight, you'll be watching me.
+Lucid glances at the banner and says, "If I can catch some luck tonight, they'll be watching me."

-Kendra adjusts the volume.
+Lucid adjusts the volume.
 Her eyes stay in constant motion between the traffic and the heads-up displays in her visor.
 Rogue raindrops from the receding storm spatter across the glass, blurring her vision until a tiny wiper clears them away.
 "We're in Homes' traffic control system.
 They couldn't run over us if they tried."
 Not entirely true, I admit, but being a courier involves some risks.

 Jules shakes her head as they skate the gap between the cars.

-"We need to make this delivery early," Kendra says, "so we can get to the selection on time.
+"We need to make this delivery early," Lucid says, "so we can get to the selection on time.
 If I can get into the game, all this goes away."
 Mostly true, from what I've heard about the player payout.

 Jules looks at the camera in her visor.
 "Um, hello world?"